Placement Testing FAQ

 I am currently enrolled in an AP (English, Math, or Foreign Language) course; do I still need to take the placement tests?

 - It is still recommended that you take the placement tests.
 Although the tests are administered in May, results are not sent to students until mid-July.
-Orientation (when you register for classes) takes place June, meaning that you would not have your placement scores in time to register for classes.
+Registration takes place June, meaning that you would not have your placement scores in time to register for classes.
 In addition, if you do not receive a 3 or better on the AP test, you will still be required to take a placement test.
-Keep in mind that you can always make changes to your schedule after Orientation if needed once you receive your AP scores.
+Keep in mind that you can always make changes to your schedule after Registration if needed once you receive your AP scores.

 I have completed an AP test (English, Math, or Foreign Language) and received a 3 or higher.
 Do I still need to take the placement test?

-What happens if I do not take the placement test before Orientation or if my scores are not received in time for my Orientation?
+What happens if I do not take the placement test before Registration or if my scores are not received in time for my Registration?

 What if I need testing accommodations?